zhubao315/learn-agentic-ai/13_agentia/readme.md

 Imagine a world where **everything** is an AI agent, from your coffee machine to your car, from businesses to entire cities.
 This world, which we’ll call *Agentia*, functions as a seamless ecosystem of autonomous agents communicating, negotiating, and collaborating without traditional REST APIs.
 Instead of invoking endpoints, these agents engage in intelligent dialogues, powered by advanced LLMs and agentic frameworks.

-Together we will build this new world here:
+Together we will build this new world:

 https://agentia.world/